Shrouded in mystery with funny spells and potions, cauldrons filled with boiling funky liquids, pointy hats, and a broomstick.

 12

-An adaption of one of the bestselling manga in 2012 and 2013, Witch Craft Works is the story of Honoka Takamiya.
+Based on one of the bestselling mangas of 2012 and 2013, Witch Craft Works follows the story of Honoka Takamiya, a seemingly average high school student who prefers to keep a low profile.

 Mahou Shoujo